Goiânia accident: Legal matters

 of the medical manipulation of the radiological device.

 Although the two thieves were not included as defendants in the public civil suit, the judgement of the court found them directly responsible for the accident.
-If they had been arraigned as defendants, they certainly would have been convicted, as their actions led to strict (no-fault) liability.
-However, in terms of criminal intent, they were not aware of the seriousness of their actions in removing the caesium source from its location, and they had no knowledge of the dangers of the radiological device; moreover, there was no danger sign erected in the abandoned clinic in order to ward off intruders.
+Since they were unaware of the seriousness of their actions in removing the caesium source from its location, and since they lacked knowledge of the dangers of the radiological device, they did not have the necessary criminal intent to be prosecuted.
+Moreover, there was no danger sign erected in the abandoned clinic in order to ward off intruders, thus redirecting liability to IGR.